 2020 Jeep Gladiator – The Wrangler pickup

 Trucks are the in-thing these days, there’s no doubt about it.
 And with the truck market being so big, it is starting to spawn off little markets in itself.
 One of those being the rugged off-road market.
 We’re not just taking about trucks that can go off-road, we’re talking about trucks that offer the ultimate in off-road capability, like the Ford Raptor, Chevrolet Colorado ZR2 and Toyota Tacoma TRD Pro.
-But now, if we take a step back and ask – who makes one of the best off-road vehicles, well that’s a no-brainer, it’s Jeep with its Wrangler.
-So, it would seem fitting for Jeep to add its two cents into this new ultimate off-road truck market.
-And it has, and it’s called the Gladiator.
+But now, if we take a step back and ask – who makes one of the best off-road vehicles, well that’s a no-brainer, it’s Jeep with it’s Wrangler.
+So it would seem fitting for Jeep to add its two-cents into this new ultimate off-road truck market.
+And it has, in the way of the Gladiator.

 One can best think of the new 2020 Jeep Gladiator as a Jeep Wrangler with a 5-foot cargo bed in place of its normal rear cargo area.
 To be more specific, the Gladiator is a four-door Wrangler Unlimited with a longer wheelbase.
 This isn’t the first time Jeep has built some sort of Jeep-truck.
 Flashback nearly 30 years and you might recall the Scrambler.

-Currently the only engine available in the Gladiator is the 3.6-liter V6 making 285 horsepower and 260 lb-ft of torque routed through a standard six-speed manual transmission or an optional eight-speed automatic.
-Jeep will eventually offer a diesel 3.0-liter V-6 that develops 260 horses and an impressive 442 lb-ft of torque, but we will have to wait until 2020.
+Currently the only engine available in the Gladiator is the 3.6 liter V6 making 285 horsepower and 260 lb-ft of torque routed through a standard six-speed manual transmission or an optional eight-speed automatic.
+Jeep will eventually offer a diesel 3.0-liter V-6 that develops 260 horses and an impressive 442 lb-ft of torque, but we will have to wait until 2021.
 Like the Wrangler, every Gladiator is four-wheel drive.

-The Gladiator that Jeep had me in last week was a silver Sport S model.
-Decked out with plenty of features including the larger infotainment center screen, a soft top and roll up toneau cover, it came with a $48,915 MSRP.
-The base Sport model starts at just under $33,600.
+The Gladiator that Jeep had me in recently was a Firecracker Red Mojave model.
+Decked out with plenty of features including the larger infotainment center screen, the 3-piece hardtop, adaptive cruise control, and a roll up toneau cover, it came with a $58,860 MSRP.
+The Mojave, starts at $43,875.
+If you just want to get into a base Gladiator, prices start at just under $33,600.

 Of course, the main thing about the Gladiator is that it’s got a decent size bed that allows you to toss things into.
 But the Gladiator can also tow.
 When equipped with the Max Tow Package (which includes a 4.10 Axle Ratio with the automatic transmission), the Gladiator can tow up to 7650 pounds.
 That’s a good size boat.

 For the off-road pick-up truck junkie, the Gladiator seems to check all the boxes.
 Capable off-road?
 Check.
 Good size pickup bed?
+Check.
 Able to tow?
-Check and check.
-Throw in the feature that you can drop it’s top, and not only does the Gladiator sound good – it stands apart from the rest.
+Check.
+Throw in the feature that you can drop its top, and not only does the Gladiator sound good – it stands apart from the rest.